Using 2.5 million kilograms of plastic waste to create durable and environmentally friendly lumber, saving over 450 acres of forest.

 Lorna Rutto has won Sri Sathya Sai Award for Human Excellence, for her revolutionary ways of reducing plastic in Kenya

 The Unreasonable Goals program is connecting 16 startups (that each work in the one of the areas of the SDGs) with governments and NGOs, to give them the support to scale their solutions.

 More Ventures in Energy & Environment

 Get the Unreasonable Newsletter

-Get twice-monthly updates on EcoPost and over 300 other companies working to solve the world’s toughest problems.
+Get twice-monthly updates on EcoPost and over 314 other ventures working to solve the world's toughest problems.